At The Breaking Point: Inside The Global Clamor For Rent Control

 “The real estate industry has made a lot of mistakes … Development does in fact create displacement and does in fact have a negative impact on many people who live around it,” he said.
 “I think the real estate industry hasn’t been sensitive enough to that reality.”

-The head of Germany’s largest landlord, Vonovia, Rolf Buch, said at a conference recently that the rent control measures in Berlin were better than seeing the city follow the path of London, where only the rich can afford to live.
+Rolf Buch, the head of Germany’s largest landlord, Vonovia, said at a conference recently that the rent control measures in Berlin were better than seeing the city follow the path of London, where only the rich can afford to live.
 The same sentiment is taking hold in New York.

 “If New York is so expensive that only investment bankers can move here then it's not going to be a great place to live," Schwartz said.